-Pool shock is very commonly used among pool owners.
+Shock chlorine is commonly used among pool owners.
 Before we go into why, when, and how to use it, let’s first go over what shocking is.
 Shocking is the process of adding chemicals (most commonly chlorine), to your pool in order to quickly raise chlorine levels or to kill dangerous bacteria and algae build-up.

 Why To Shock?